pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 Xiong et al. define a logically atomic specification for a concurrent map, which they then use to define a key-value specification.

-Key-value specifications allows reasoning about composition and sharing of individual keys rather than sharing the entire map.
+Key-value specifications allow reasoning about composition and sharing of individual keys rather than sharing the entire map.

 They also show how to apply client reasoning on top of this specification by constructing a suitable algebra, much like we did with the argmax resource algebra.